kyma-project/community/collaboration/extending-kyma-cli.md

 ###### readme

-We should also provide a readme.md which would consist of following:
+We should also provide a readme.md which would consist of following instructions:

-* Instructions how he can deploy the function into the cluster.
+* How he can deploy the function into the cluster.
-* Instructions how he can run the function locally.
+* How he can run the function locally.
-* Instructions on how to use the `config.yaml` file
+* How to use the `config.yaml` file
-* Instructions on various folder structure.
+* Folder structure.
-* Instructions on how to test debug it locally like using telepresence.
+* How to test debug it locally like using telepresence.

-##### Testing/debugging it locally
+##### Testing/Debugging

+*Local*

 We can introduce commands to test the function locally and also if the developer wants to debug the code.
-This is useful in case when we have some event payloads that are not easy to recreate.
+These can be achieved through make file.

+*Using Events from remote cluster*

+Sometimes the event payloads can be complex to be created locally.
+For such cases its nice to have the events on remote cluster triggering the code on the workstation.
+This would enable the developer to debug his code on the workstation using events being sent to the remote cluster.
+We can introduce command for example below:

 `kyma function debug <function-name> -n <namespace>`